 Michigan is a “Comparative Fault” state, which means that your compensation will be reduced by the percentage you’re found responsible for your own injuries.
 The law requires drivers to always wear their seatbelts.
 If you’re in violation of this law, the at-fault driver’s insurance company may argue that your injuries wouldn’t have been as severe had you worn your seatbelt.

 If your case goes to trial, a jury will determine the extent to which not wearing a seatbelt contributed to your injuries.
-For example, a jury may find that you’re 20% at fault for your.
+For example, a jury may find that you’re 20% at fault for your car accident injuries.
 This means that a claim worth $100,000 may be reduced to $80,000.